She seemed to have it all - which is why the murder-suicide was even more shocking.

 “Over 90 percent of suicides are actually mental health related, whether the mental illness was diagnosed or undiagnosed,” said Awaad.
 “Sometimes it is undiagnosed or sometimes it’s not fully treated.”

-This was the case for Nadia, who fell into depression six years ago after the death of her young daughter.
+Mental illness played a direct role in Nadia’s suicide attempt.
+She fell into depression six years prior to it, after the death of her young daughter.
 She said most of her family and the Muslim community were unhelpful.

 “Whenever I had a hard time, I was told I wasn’t praying enough, it’s the Shaytan, and it’s a problem with my faith,” she said.
 “For a while it started pushing me away from my faith.
 I felt like I couldn’t even be sad without feeling guilt about it.

 “It would have also been really nice if my spouse understood my pain.
-If I had Muslim friends who had been supportive.”
+If I had Muslim friends who had been supportive,” said Nadia.

-Her sole source of support was her mother-in-law, who helped and consoled her, even as everyone else failed to understand the level of her grief and pain.
+Her sole source of support was her mother-in-law, who helped and consoled her, even as everyone else failed to understand the level of her pain and grief.

-But that ended when she died earlier this year.
+But that ended when she died in early 2018.
 It was a blow that hit Nadia hard.

 “When I tried to commit suicide it was two months after she had passed,” she said.
 “Nobody was understanding.
 Nobody would reach out and help me.
 I was labeled as ‘crazy’ and I would just start keeping my feelings to myself and put a fake smile on.”